precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 ### Merging Event Files

-After the simulation completes, you can find `precice-events` folders in the configured location, defaulting to the working directory of each solver.
+After the simulation completes, you can find `precice-events` folders in the configured location, defaulting to the working directory of each participant.
 An example could look like this:

 ```txt